acdcjunior/acdcjunior.github.io/_posts/2021-08-18-ddd-application-services-dos-and-donts.md

 Notice, again, these are all "integration" tasks.

 ### Avoid branching logic (no `if`s)

+This is so much an important aspect, that it pays to get dive into a bit more.

 The application services are the part of your app that should contain most heavyweight integration logic (such as calling repositories or external services).
 This means their tests are going to be more complicated, likely integration tests.
 Therefore: